Estimate Time4 min

 Adopting a child internationally

-The world of international adoptions is divided into 2 parts.
+The world of international adoptions is divided into two parts.
 You may be able to adopt a child from a country that is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
 Children may also be adopted from non-convention countries.
 In which case, the child must be classified as an orphan.

 To learn more, read "Who can be adopted."